 Data on school enrollment, non-English language learners, free lunch numbers, teacher data, class size, and much more.

 Calif.
 Dept of Alcoholic Beverage Control: License query system

-Find liquor stores, bars, etc. by zip code.
-Can also search by census tract.
+Find liquor stores, bars, etc. by address, census tract, city.
+Can also search by business name, licensee name, license number.

 Traffic Operations (CalTrans)

 Traffic volumes, truck traffic, and ramp volume for California state highways.
 View tables, or download data as Excel files.

 » Get data: Census data is available form several sources